microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 package graph at runtime.

 Packaged processes are initialized with a package graph based on package dependencies declared in their `appxmanifest.xml`.
+See [Static Package Dependency Resolution Algorithm](#7-static-package-dependency-resolution-algorithm) for more details.
 Non-packaged processes have no declared dependencies as they have no `appxmanifest.xml`, thus non-packaged processes are created with an empty Package Graph.
-Once a process is created its package graph is constant for the rest of its lifetime.
+Once a process is created its package graph was constant for the rest of its lifetime.

 We'll provide new APIs to alter the current process' Package Graph at runtime.